Vienna by Car

 More Information on the different areas can be found at www.wien.gv.at

-For residence and work areas there are There are permanent parking permits (Parkpickerl) for residents in the area Permanent Parking Permit (Parkpickerl) for Residents, companies and firms may also apply for temporary parking permits.
+For residence and work areas there are permanent parking permits (Parkpickerl) for residents of the area.
+Companies and firms may also apply for temporary parking permits for company cars.

 Alternatively Vienna has many parking garages and park & ride options, which are very well signposted in the Viennese traffic guiding system.